swh5a01/CISSP-ISSAP/Domain 1: Architect for Governance, Compliance and Risk Management/Domain 1.md

 - Identify third-party and contractual obligations (e.g., supply chain, outsourcing, partners)

 Third-party management should be introduced to ensure security had been formulated in controlling risk and vulnerabilities.
+The main management strategy should be introduced the assessment and control mindset on managing third-party vendors.

+There are serval dimension on third-party management.
+But most properly, why business need third-party helping because the cost, schedule and scope.

+The strategy on third-party involvement in business could be the supply-chain supports, outsourcing and partnering.

+The supply chain supporting is the business align the production with other business or vendor that could help to prebuild or support for the raw materials.
+The supply chain supporting in software development should be the opensource code or library that use in software products.

 - Determine applicable sensitive/personal data standards, guidelines and privacy regulations
 - Design for auditability (e.g., determine regulatory, legislative, forensic requirements, segregation, high assurance systems)